kagaimiq/jielie/chips/chip-marks.md

 # Chip markings explained

-_I might've misused terminology for "part number" and "serial number" in this context.._

-It is well-known that JieLi's chips have completely nonsense/misleading markings, which does not tell the chip's part number right away, at least at the first glance.
+It is well-known that JieLi's chips mostly have completely nonsense/misleading markings, which does not tell the chip's name right away, at least at the first glance.

-Sometimes the part number does actually present on the chip, however this is the case either on very early chips (e.g. 2011 era AC2092) or seemingly on very recent chips too.
+Sometimes the actual name is presnt on the chip, however this is the case either on early chips (like 2011 era AC2092), or on some recent chips too.
+(JL700N, JL697N, etc.)

-Most of the time the (part of a) part number is hidden into the chip's serial number after the dash (e.g. -04A, -5A8, -65A4), or might be completely absent in some cases (e.g. AC209N/AC309N chips, AC690N "master" chip).
+But most of the time the chip's name is hidden into the chip's serial number, in the part that goes after a dash.

-Here you consider a bunch of other factors to determine the rest of the part number correctly, I mean: application (e.g. bluetooth speaker, MP3 player, dash cam), package (e.g. in AC69xx the '5' chips come in SSOP24 package: AC6905, AC6925, AC6965; and the '6' come in QFN32: AC6926, AC6966, AC6976), design date (e.g. a recent design won't use some ancient chip series in favor of the recent one), etc.

-## Explaining the marking
+However sometimes even this might be absent, for example on AC209N/AC309N chips or the AC690N master chip.

+In this case, to determine the actual chip name you need to consider a bunch of factors, namely:
+ - Application: bluetooth speaker, MP3 player, dash cam, microscope, etc.
+ - Package: e.g. in AC69xx the 'AC69x5' chips come in a SSOP24 package, the 'AC69x6' chips come in QFN32, and the 'AC69x1' come in LQFP48.
+ - Design date: usually a recent design won't use some ancient chip series in favour of the recent ones
+ - Chip's internal details: e.g. AC690N and AC691N series are marked the same way, but they're still different: BR17 and BR20.
+AC540N and AC560N are both DV16 but they differ by the SDRAM type used: former uses DDR2 but the latter uses DDR1 instead.

+## Marking explaination

 Let's look at some chip markings and break them apart to understand the parts that make up the marking: